 There are a few items that may not be considered when specifying a roman shade unless you have some experience.
 In this section we’ve given some quick bullet point tips to help you out.

-- Soft Fold Romans have a larger patter distortion due to the fullness being hidden behind each pleat.
+Soft Fold Romans have a larger pattern distortion due to the fullness being hidden behind each pleat.

 Soft Fold Romans are typically made to 200% fullness.